fidelity/seq2pat/README.md

 and the Tepper School of Business at CMU.
 Documentation is available at [fidelity.github.io/seq2pat](https://fidelity.github.io/seq2pat).

 ## Quick Start

+We present two quick start examples in the following.
+Notice that the input sequences in each example are strings, while Seq2Pat also allows input to be integers and the integers must be positive.

 ### Constraint-based Sequential Pattern Mining
 ```python
 # Example to show how to find frequent sequential patterns